ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

 **recoverAddress** takes the following parameters:

-* messageHash — the hashed message
+* messageHash&mdash;the hashed message
-* rs — r and s value of the signature
+* rs&mdash;r and s value of the signature
-* publicKey — x and y coordinates of the public key
+* publicKey&mdash;x and y coordinates of the public key
-* pubk — 33-byte compressed public key
+* pubk&mdash;33-byte compressed public key
-* xchain — X-Chain address
+* xchain&mdash;X-Chain address
-* prefix — Prefix for Bech32 addressing scheme (avax or fuji)
+* prefix&mdash;Prefix for Bech32 addressing scheme (avax or fuji)
-* hrp — Array of each unicode character in the prefix
+* hrp&mdash;Array of each unicode character in the prefix

 Then it performs the following steps: